semmypurewal/BeginningJavaScript/04-conditionals/readme.md

 ### `else` clauses in `if` statements

-Conditional expressions with `if` statements also allow you to include an `else` clause, which executes only if the boolean expression evaluates to `false`.
+`if` statements also allow you to include an `else` clause, which executes only if the boolean expression evaluates to `false`.

     var anotherNum = 95;